Bilingual memory: Tip of the tongue in bilinguals

 It has been found that bilinguals are more susceptible to the tip of the tongue, in cases where the phonology of a word is different in both languages.
 For example, when recalling a word such as "hair" in English, there is more interference from the French word cheveux, because they sound and are spelled differently.
-However, when a word is phonologically similar in both languages, bilinguals produce less errors than individuals who are monolingual.
+However, when a word is phonologically similar in both languages, bilinguals produce fewer errors than individuals who are monolingual.
 For example, the word "chocolate" is similar to the translated word in French, which is chocolat.
 Overall, bilinguals experience the tip of the tongue phenomenon more than individuals who are monolingual.
 This is confirmed by the evidence that bilinguals are less able to recall words, or initiate representations of words that are different in each language.

 Tip-of-the-tongue phenomenon occurs due to a temporary phonological encoding failure in the process of lexical retrieval.
 While tip-of-the-tongue generally occurs with words that bilinguals may experience more retrieval failures than monolinguals, but when it comes to proper names, bilinguals tend to report fewer tip-of-the-tongue experiences than those who only speak one language.
 One study showed that even though bilinguals experience more tip-of-the-tongue's than monolinguals when it comes to recalling specific words, they did not experience any more tip-of-the-tongue's in everyday speech than monolinguals.

 There are two hypotheses as to why the tip-of-the-tongue phenomenon may occur more frequently with bilinguals.
 The first is called the weaker links hypothesis and says that because bilinguals spread their time between two languages, the word-finding process is not used as often as it is for monolinguals.
 By using each language less, this could lead to a weak link between the semantic and phonological system.
 Results from several studies have found that tip-of-the tongue occurs because of the less frequent use of words in each language.
 The second hypothesis is called the competition for selection hypothesis.
 According to this hypothesis, there are alternative words that are competing for selection during the process of production for a bilingual.